itsjeffro/deploy/README.md

 ### Configuration
 After publishing the assets, the primary config file will be located in config/deploy.php.
-This configuration file allows you to setup the providers (Github and/or Bitbucket) and SSH settings.
+This configuration file allows you to setup the repository providers, path and SSH settings.

 ## Available Providers